Home and Community Based Services Waiver

 - NYS Department of Health - Office of Medicaid Management - acts as the technical consultants and liaison with State Fair Hearings and LDSS, if necessary;

-- OMH Children and Families - arranges and/or conducts local conferences; participates in Fair Hearings, if necessary; ensures that the terms of the decision are carried out;
+- OMH Division of Children and Families - arranges and/or conducts local conferences; participates in Fair Hearings, if necessary; ensures that the terms of the decision are carried out;

-- OMH Finance - Central Office - acts as the primary OMH Fair Hearing contact for State Fair Hearings staff; identifies who should be involved in the Hearing; ensures that all appropriate parties are made aware of all Hearing activity (e.g., receipt of Request, scheduling/rescheduling of Hearing dates, etc.); follows up on receipt of decision and ensures all appropriate parties receive copies;
+- OMH Finance (OSU) - Central Office - acts as the primary OMH Fair Hearing contact for State Fair Hearings staff; ensures that all appropriate parties are made aware of all Hearing activity (e.g., receipt of Request, scheduling/rescheduling of Hearing dates, etc.); follows up on receipt of decision and ensures all appropriate parties receive copies.

 Following are the guidelines for handling a request for a Fair Hearing on a HCBS Waiver case:

-- Whenever an ICC Agency or the LGU becomes aware that a family intends to request, or has already filed a request for a Fair Hearing, they notify OMH Finance- OSU immediately and provide as much information as possible regarding the reason for the request.
+- Whenever an ICC Agency or the LGU becomes aware that a family intends to request, or has already filed a request for a Fair Hearing, they informally notify OMH Finance-OSU.
+Official notification is sent to OMH by OTDA.

-- As soon as a Fair Hearing request is received from the family, the State Fair Hearings in Albany contacts OMH Fair Hearings and forwards a copy of the Notice of Hearing Request.
-OMH Fair Hearings sends copies of this form when received to: OSU, OMH Counsel’s Office and OMH Children and Families.
+- As soon as a Fair Hearing request is received from the family, the State Fair Hearings (OTDA) forwards a copy of the Notice of Fair Hearing Request to OSU and the Division of Children and Families.

-- State Fair Hearings (DOH) sends a copy of the final Fair Hearing Decision to all parties involved in the Hearing and to OMH Fair Hearings who ensures that all appropriate parties (including OMH Counsel’s Office, OMH Children and Families and OSU) receive a copy.
+- State Fair Hearings (OTDA) sends a copy of the final Fair Hearing Decision to all parties involved, including OSU and Division of Children and Families.